 If someone were infected with smallpox, new antiviral medications may be used.

-Tecovirimat (Tpoxx), an antiviral drug, was approved for use in the U.S. in 2018.
-However, it wasn't tested in people who are sick with smallpox, so it's not known if it is an effective drug option.
-A trial tested its safety in humans and found it to be as safe as the placebo.
-Other antiviral drugs continue to be studied.
+- Tecovirimat (Tpoxx).
+The U.S. Food and Drug Administration (FDA) approved this drug for use in the U.S. in 2018.
+Research found that it worked in animals and in lab tests.
+However, it hasn't been tested in people who are sick with smallpox.
+So it's not known if it's an effective drug option.
+A study tested it in healthy people and found it to be safe.

 Products & Services